rising-turtle/deep-reinforcement-learning/p1_navigation/report.md

 3. function dqn() in Navigation.ipynb: It runs maximum 1000 episodes to train the network.
 In each episode, the maximum steps are 1000.
 The scores and the latest 100 scores are stored, and if the mean score for the lastest 100 episodes is above 13, meaning that this problem has been solved.
 Then, it stops and saves the trained network to 'model1.pt'.
 The training scores verse episode are plotted below:

 ![q-learning-process][img_scores_plot]

+* Besides, the hyperparameters used in the projection are listed below:

+    "stateDim"                  : 37,
+    "nActions"                  : 4,
+    "epsilonStart"              : 1.0,
+    "epsilonEnd"                : 0.01,
+    "epsilonDecay"              : 0.995,
+    "lr"                        : 0.0005, # learning rate
+    "minibatchSize"             : 64,
+    "learningStartsAt"          : 0,
+    "learningUpdateFreq"        : 4,
+    "learningUpdateTargetFreq"  : 4,
+    "learningMaxSteps"          : 2000,
+    "replayBufferSize"          : 1e5,
+    "gamma"                     : 0.99,  # discount_factor
+    "tau"                       : 0.001, # soft update of target parameters
+    "seed"                      : 0

+* Finally, in the future, the agent can be improved by using the Prioritized Experience Replay strategy.